leorickli/wordpress-aws/05 - Creating the Elastic File System (EFS).md

 ![Screenshot 2023-05-26 at 17 24 25](https://github.com/leorickli/wordpress-aws/assets/106999054/48242edc-15e9-4659-8aba-86cd07d2f139)

-No need to make changes in the "File system policy", click "Next".
+No need to make changes to the "File system policy", click "Next".
 On the "Review and create" you can click "Create".